-- Guided conversations or communications conducted by the Title IX coordinator / HRO representative or a mutually agreed upon third party; - Structured resolution process conducted by a trained mediator; or - Voluntarily agreed on alterations to either or both of the parties' work or class schedules or student housing arrangements.
+- Guided conversations or communications conducted by the Title IX coordinator / HRO representative or a mutually agreed-upon third party; - Structured resolution process conducted by a trained mediator; or - Voluntarily agreed on alterations to either or both of the parties' work or class schedules or student housing arrangements.

-If the parties agree to an informal resolution process, the Seattle Colleges will commence the process within 10 days after the parties agree to this option and conclude within 30 days of beginning that process: subject to reasonably delays and extensions for good cause shown.
+If the parties agree to an informal resolution process, North Seattle College will commence the process within 10 days after the parties agree to this option and conclude within 30 days of beginning that process subject to reasonable delays and extensions for good cause shown.
 The informal process is voluntary.
 Either the impacted or responding party may withdraw from the informal resolution process at any time, at which point the formal investigation process will resume.

-If the impacted and responding party voluntarily resolve a report, the Seattle Colleges will record the terms of the resolution in a written agreement signed by both parties and provide written notice to both parties that the report has been closed.
+If the impacted and responding party voluntarily resolves a report, North Seattle College will record the terms of the resolution in a written agreement signed by both parties and provide written notice to both parties that the report has been closed.